Josephine Silone Yates

 Yates also made significant contributions to journalism (sometimes under the pseudonym Mrs. R. K. Potter) and the overall social mobility of black women.
 For example, she was a correspondent for the Woman's Era (the first monthly magazine published by black women in the United States).
 She wrote for other newspapers and magazines, as well, including Omaha, Nebraska's Enterprise.

-Yates was a major figure in the African-American women's club movement.
-She was instrumental in establishing women's clubs for African-American women because she helped found and was the first president of the Kansas City Colored Women's League (1893), and was the second president of the National Association of Colored Women (1900–04).
+Yates was a major figure in the African-American women's club movement and was instrumental in establishing women's clubs for African-American women because she helped found and was the first president of the Kansas City Colored Women's League (1893), and was the second president of the National Association of Colored Women (1900–04).